queerviolet/exercise.therapist/README.md

 What's the right data structure to use to store this?
 How will you need to access that structure to find words that have been said more than a threshold number of times?
 You'll find that your Javascript code to do this will be more verbose than the Ruby code would be.
 That's okay.
+Javascript is just a special cookie like that.

 ## 4. Reflect and understand the skeleton code ##